 We use column generation to solve the Lagrangian dual.
-The column generation method is stopped when it has converged or when a maximum number of iterations is achieved or when a time limit is reached (including the time spent in the slope scaling heuristic).
-These parameters were calibrated in our experiments (see Section 5.1).
-Following this calibration, we set the maximum number of iterations to 1,000 and the time limit to 4,200 seconds.
-At each iteration, the Lagrangian subproblem of the corresponding node-based relaxation has to be solved in order to obtain a lower bound and new columns to add to the DW master problem.
+The column generation method is stopped when it has converged or when a maximum number of iterations is achieved (1,000 in our experiments) or when a time limit is reached (including the time spent in the slope scaling heuristic).
+These parameters were calibrated in our experiments (see Section 5).
+At each iteration, the Lagrangian subproblem of the corresponding nodebased relaxation has to be solved in order to obtain a lower bound and new columns to add to the DW master problem.